Sudirman (singer): Business

-Sudirman Arshad also became Malaysia's first successful singer-entrepreneur by promoting Malaysia's most famous carbonated drink Sudi, with business magazines and TV programs from Australia to Hong Kong featuring the drinks.
+Sudirman also became Malaysia's first successful singer-entrepreneur by promoting his carbonated drink Sudi with business magazines and TV programs from Australia to Hong Kong featuring the drinks.
 Within six months, Sudi broke five per cent of the carbonated drink market in Malaysia.

 Later, after his conglomerate, SUDI Sdn.
 Bhd., was established, Sudirman opened a franchise of Sudi Shoppe clothing apparel famous for his unique sunglass signature, and his restaurant, Restoran Selera Sudi located at the side of his record studio, Sudirman Productions.
-The company initially plans to unleashing "Sudi Rasa" - a processed canned meals such as sardines, coconut powders, fruits, cocktails and instant noodles.
-It also purposed to revealing special cooking oils, tomato and chilli sauces, under the same product name.
+The company initially planned to launch "Sudi Rasa", with canned meals such as sardines, coconut powders, fruits, cocktails and instant noodles.
+It also purposed to release special cooking oils, tomato and chilli sauces, under the same product name.

 He was Malaysia's first singer to be on the cover of Malaysian Business and Asian Business magazine.
 He had a business office atop the UBN Shangrila Tower and Sri Hartamas.
 He also served as Vice-President of PAPITA.

-Aside from food company, Sudirman also owns a record studio, Sudirman Productions, located at somewhere what is now Taman Sri Hartamas.

-During its active years, it had been recording several albums involving various singers, including Sahabat, Sudirman's album dedicated to his nephew, Razman Azrai Zainudin, or Atai.
-He also hires Michael Bernie Chin and Dharanee Dharan Kannan in 1987 before their resignations and forced him to run the studio by himself.
-In that period, he chooses singer Uji Rashid, known for her beautiful voices, to partner with him.
-Actually, she also had a commitment with a private drama studio, which she runs, causing her to being outside Kuala Lumpur for a long time.
-These revelations forcing Sudirman to shut down his record studio in 1991.
+Aside from food company, Sudirman also owns a recording studio, Sudirman Productions, located at what is now Taman Sri Hartamas.
+During its active years, it had recorded several albums involving various singers, including Sahabat, Sudirman's album dedicated to his nephew, Razman Azrai Zainudin, or Atai.
+He had also hired Michael Bernie Chin and Dharanee Dharan Kannan in 1987 before their resignations, which then forced him to run the studio by himself.
+In that period, he chose singer Uji Rashid, known for her beautiful voices, to partner with him.
+She also had a commitment with a private drama studio, which she was running at the time, causing her to be outside Kuala Lumpur for a long time.
+These revelations forced Sudirman to shut down his recording studio in 1991.

-Sudirman's companies were ceased to exist in September 1991, shortly before his death, due to the financial and leadership crisis as well as his worsening illness.
+Sudirman's companies ceased to exist in September 1991, shortly before his death, due to financial and management problems as well as his worsening illness.

 Illness and death

 On 17 July 1991, Sudirman was admitted to Pusat Perubatan Tawakkal Kuala Lumpur (ICU) for 4 days.
 It was reported that he collapsed while singing at Butterworth, Penang.
-He died at 4 a.m. on 22 February 1992 at the age of 37 at his sister's (Datin Rudiah) house in Bangsar, Kuala Lumpur after suffering from pneumonia for 7 months.
+He died at 4 a.m. on 22 February, 1992 at his sister Datin Rudiah's house in Bangsar, Kuala Lumpur, after suffering from pneumonia for 7 months.
+He was 37 years old.

 Thousands in Malaysia took part in his funeral procession.
-His remains were sent to his hometown in Temerloh, Pahang.
-Later, he was laid to rest at Chengal Muslim Cemetery, Temerloh, near the graves of his parents.
+His remains were brought to his hometown in Temerloh, Pahang, where he was laid to rest at Chengal Muslim Cemetery near the graves of his parents, which was what he had wished.